 This basic design and dimensions were taken from the crankie

-box used by Anna and Elizabeth annaandelizbeth.com Thank you to Anna Roberts Gevalt and Elizabeth LaPrelle for sharing their information and helping us get started - and for the
+box used by Anna and Elizabeth annaandelizbeth.com Thank you to Anna Roberts Gevalt and Elizabeth LaPrelle for sharing their information and helping us get started - we are passing

 These are not step-by-step instructions, but this should give you a basic idea of how to make the box.